Chart Color Schemes

 Capalaba has a typical household mix, with a lower-than-average median household size

-Family households account for 73.3% of all households, including 31.6% couples with children, 27.5% couples without children, and 13.4% single parent families.
+Family households comprise 73.3% of all households, including 31.6% couples with children, 27.5% couples without children, and 13.4% single parent families.
 Non-family households make up the remaining 26.7%, with lone person households at 23.7% and group households comprising 2.9%.
 The median household size is 2.6 people, which is smaller than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households